Scared of getting ripped off? Don’t want to waste your money? Confused by all the choices? Contact us.

 A tennis bracelet is a bracelet that contains small diamonds or gems connected by a thin, precious metal chain.
-As a piece of elegant jewelry, tennis bracelets are usually made of 14K or 18K gold, or platinum.
+As a piece of elegant jewelry, tennis bracelets are usually made of 14K or 18K gold, platinum or sterling silver.

 Similar to when buying a diamond ring, you want to purchase your tennis bracelet from a reputable and reliable jewelry vendor.
 Based on our years of experience, we recommend the following vendors for tennis bracelets and other fine jewelry.